ajfisch/TypologyParser/README.md

 ```

 This will print out a command, or a list of commands, to execute.
 You can then execute it via `eval $(...)` or by piping into the `experiments/launch.py` [script](experiments/launch.py) which reads in the commands and schedules them across your available GPUs (specified with `--devices`).

+#### Running with Galactic Dependencies

+If testing with GD, please add the flag `--gd-patterns '"data/gd_v1.0/*"'` to add all of the GD languages into training.
+To use a different subset, specify a different list of glob patterns (e.g. `--gd-patterns data/gd_v1.0/gd_it~*~en@V data/gd_v1.0/gd_de~pt@N*`).

+By default, the training routine will sample a batch from UD languages with probability `beta` and from GD languages with probability `1 - beta`.
+Set the flag `--beta` to change this.

+Best practices:
+- UD data is loaded into memory whereas GD data is read from disk.
+For best speed performance, set the number of asyncronous data loading processes to 10-20 via `--num-workers 20`.
+- Increase the steps between evaluations by setting `--eval-interval` to 10-20K.
+- Get better stability for the longer training times with Adam by enabling `amsgrad` and increasing `eps` by setting `--optimizer adam,amsgrad=true,eps=1e-3`.

 ### TODO:
 - [ ] Typology as Quantization